VC-Daniel/Asteroid-Tracker-App/README.md

 git checkout master
 ```

-**Step 3: You must add an apiToken string resource with your NASA api token in order for the app to build correctly**
+**Step 3: Add your apiToken to the gradle properties**

-It is recommended that you add this string resource in a new resources file that is not checked into source code so you don't accidentally expose your private api token.
+Add a property named myApiNasa with your api token to gradle.properties.
+For example myApiNasa="123abc".
 See below for instructions on generating a NASA NeoWS (Near Earth Object Web Service) api token

 **Step 4: Run the project and check that it compiles correctly**